fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 >
 > If **Presence-based routing** isn't enabled and there are multiple calls in the queue, the system presents these calls simultaneously to the agents, regardless of their presence status.
 This action results in multiple call notifications to agents, particularly if some agents don't answer the initial call presented to them.
 For more information, see [Configure Busy Options](./inbound-call-routing.md) for Busy on Busy alternatives to presence-based routing.
 >
-> When using **Presence-based routing**, there may be times when an agent receives a call from the queue shortly after becoming unavailable or a short delay in receiving a call from the queue after becoming available.
+> There may be times when an agent receives a call from the queue shortly after becoming unavailable or a short delay in receiving a call from the queue after becoming available when using **Presence-based routing**.
 >
 > Agents who use the Skype for Business client aren't included in the call routing list when presence-based routing is enabled.
 If you have agents who use Skype for Business, don't enable presence-based call routing.